RedisLabs/redislabs-docs/content/rs/databases/active-active/create-active-active.md

 - Network connectivity and cluster FQDN name resolution between all participating clusters
 - [Network time service]({{< relref "/rs/databases/active-active#network-time-service-ntp-or-chrony" >}}) listener (ntpd) configured and running on each node in all clusters

-## Creating an Active-Active database
+## Create an Active-Active database

 1. To create service accounts, on each participating cluster: